Logo

 Christopher Reeve was an early member of the group, along with Susan Sarandon, Alec Baldwin, and Blythe Danner.

-Christopher Reeve was elected as a co-president of the Creative Coalition in 1994.
+Christopher Reeve was elected as a co-president of TCC in 1994.

 The organization's work was noticed nationwide, and the Democratic Party asked Christopher Reeve to run for the United States Congress.

-In 1996, ten months after the injury paralyzed him, Christopher Reeve appeared at the 68th Academy Awards to a long standing ovation.
+In 1996,10 months after his injury, Christopher Reeve appeared at the 68th Academy Awards to a long standing ovation.

 Christopher Reeve left the Kessler Rehabilitation Center feeling inspiration from the other patients he had met.